shiy1022/slab_qick_calib/README_experiments.md

 - `active_reset`: Whether to use active reset

 Experiment-specific parameters are documented in the respective experiment classes.
+Experiments are configured using parameter dictionaries that are passed to the experiment constructor.
+Each experiment has a set of default parameters that can be overridden by the user.

-All times are in us.
+All times are in μs.
 All gains are out of 1.

 ## Available Experiments